banner

 Western Australia

-The Western Australian Parliament will next sit on 12 - 14, and 19-21 March 2024.
+The Western Australian Parliament will next sit on TBA.

-The 2024-25 State Budget will be handed down in early May.
+The 2025-26 State Budget will be handed down in May.

-Budget Estimates are on 21-23 May.
+Budget Estimates are scheduled for TBA.

 The next Western Australian election is scheduled for 8 March 2025.